justasbr/Anagramino/README.md

 # Anagramino
 Solver for 'Anagram Magic' game on Miniclip

-Input letters you get in the game to get the best solutions in under a second.
+Input the letters you got in the game to receive the best solutions in under a second.

 If you have letters that are worth more than 1 point just type the letter and the value right after.
 For example, if you got letter E which worth 3 points write 'e3' among your other letters.